Tetracycline antibiotics: History

 The history of the tetracyclines involves the collective contributions of thousands of dedicated researchers, scientists, clinicians, and business executives.
 Tetracyclines were discovered in the 1940s, first reported in scientific literature in 1948, and exhibited activity against a wide range of microorganisms.
 The first members of the tetracycline group to be described were chlortetracycline and oxytetracycline.
 Chlortetracycline (Aureomycin) was first discovered as an ordinary item in 1945 and initially endorsed in 1948 by Benjamin Minge Duggar, a 73-year-old emeritus professor of botany employed by American Cyanamid – Lederle Laboratories, under the leadership of Yellapragada Subbarow.
 Duggar derived the substance from a Missouri soil sample, golden-colored, fungus-like, soil-dwelling bacterium named Streptomyces aureofaciens.

 About the same time as Lederle discovered aureomycin, Pfizer was scouring the globe for new antibiotics.
 Soil samples were collected from jungles, deserts, mountaintops, and oceans.
 But ultimately oxytetracycline (terramycin) was isolated in 1949 by Alexander Finlay from a soil sample collected on the grounds of a factory in Terre Haute, Indiana.
 It came from a similar soil bacterium named Streptomyces rimosus.
 From the beginning, terramycin was a molecule enveloped in controversy.
 It was the subject of the first mass-marketing campaign by a modern pharmaceutical company.
 Pfizer advertised the drug heavily in medical journals, eventually spending twice as much on marketing as it did to discover and develop terramycin.
 Still, it turned Pfizer, then a small company, into a pharmaceutical giant.

-The Pfizer group, led by Francis A. Hochstein, in loose collaboration with and Robert Burns Woodward, determined the structure of oxytetracycline, enabling Lloyd H. Conover to successfully produce tetracycline itself as a synthetic product.
+The Pfizer group, led by Francis A. Hochstein, in loose collaboration with Robert Burns Woodward, determined the structure of oxytetracycline, enabling Lloyd H. Conover to successfully produce tetracycline itself as a synthetic product.
 In 1955, Conover discovered that hydrogenolysis of aureomycin gives a deschloro product that is just as active as the original product.
 This proved for the first time that chemically modified antibiotics could have biological activity.
 Within a few years, a number of semisynthetic tetracyclines had entered the market, and now most antibiotic discoveries are of novel active derivatives of older compounds.

 Other tetracyclines were identified later, either as naturally occurring molecules, e.g., tetracycline from S. aureofaciens, S. rimosus, and S. viridofaciens and dimethyl-chlortetracycline from S. aureofaciens, or as products of semisynthetic approaches, e.g., methacycline, doxycycline, and minocycline.

-Research conducted by anthropologist George J. Armelagos and his team at Emory University showed that ancient Nubians from the post-Meroitic period (around AD 350) had deposits of tetracycline in their bones, detectable through analyses of cross-sections through ultraviolet light – the deposits are fluorescent, just as are modern ones.
-Armelagos suggested that this was due to ingestion of the local ancient beer (very much like the Egyptian beer), made from contaminated stored grains.
+Research conducted by anthropologist George J. Armelagos and his team at Emory University showed that ancient Nubians from the post-Meroitic period (around AD 350) had deposits of chlortetracycline in their bones, detectable through analyses of cross-sections through ultraviolet light – the deposits are fluorescent.
+Armelagos suggested that this was due to ingestion of the local ancient beer (very much like the contemporary Egyptian beer), made from contaminated stored grains.